 • Hodges University

 Is Naples, Florida, safe?
-With fewer than 330 total crimes happening (on average) each year, the city is a relatively safe place to call home.
-You have a 1 in 386 chance of being a victim of violent crime in Florida, but the chances in Naples are 1 in 934.
-And according to NeighborhoodScout crime stats, the city is safer than 28 percent of other U.S. cities.9.
-Favorable Weather All Year
+With fewer than 320 total crimes happening (on average) each year, the city is a relatively safe place to call home.
+You have a 1 in 345 chance of being a victim of violent crime in the state of Florida, but in Naples, that drops to 1 in 857.
+And according to NeighborhoodScout crime stats, the city is safer than 27 percent of other U.S. cities.

 In Naples, the summer season is characterized as much by rain as by scorching temperatures.
-The wettest month of the year is August, when the city frequently gets about six inches of rain.
-The wet season spans from the end of May to the beginning of October.
-So with all this talk about hurricanes, massive rains, and dangerous heat —- is Naples, Florida, safe?
+The wettest month of the year is August, when the city frequently gets about six inches of rain — but the season stretches all the way from the end of May to the beginning of October.
+So, with all this talk about hurricanes, massive storms, and dangerous heat, is Naples, Florida, safe?
 As long as you take the proper precautions when it comes to the weather, yes, you will be fine.

-Q: Is Naples, Florida, too hot in the summer?
+Q: Is living in Naples, Florida, too hot in the summer?

 A:

-The answer would be a resounding “yes” if you ask a certain type of snowbird who arrives from the cold Northern winter into the warm wonderland of Southwest Florida — and when the temperatures begin to climb in April, hightails it back north.
+The answer would be a resounding yes — at least if you ask the snowbird who arrives from the cold Northern winter into the warm wonderland of Southwest Florida.
+But when temperatures start to climb in April, many high-tail it back north to avoid the intense summer heat.
 And who can really blame them?
-It does get intense, especially in July and August — but there are plenty of swimming pools, air-conditioned movie theaters, and beautiful breezy beaches to mitigate the heat.
+It does get intense — especially in July and August.
+So, is Naples, Florida, safe when temperatures get so high?
+Sure, it is!
+Just be sure to stay hydrated and take advantage of the local swimming pools, air-conditioned movie theaters, and beautiful breezy beaches.

-Swamp buggy racing season kicks off in early December — one of the more quirky, Florida-style things to do in Naples, Florida.
+Swamp buggy racing is one of the more quirky, Florida-style things to do in Naples.

 (Source: Swamp Buggy Races via Facebook)

-12. Fun Things To Do in Naples, Florida
+12. Living in Naples, Florida, Means Plenty of Fun Things To Do

 Editor’s note: For ease of reading, monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100.